01 Getting Started

 If the Debug Mode is not enabled, you will not see any feedback on the Console tab in the browser.
 This functionality is not available on published pages.

-1. Make sure that the Debug Mode is enabled on the Project Settings.
+1. Ensure the Debug Mode is enabled on the Project Settings.

 2. Save and Preview the projects.